wso2/samples-is/authenticators/components/org.wso2.carbon.identity.sample.local.authenticator/README.md

 **getname():** get the name of the authenticator.

 **canHandle():** checks whether the authentication request is valid, according to the custom authenticator’s requirements.
 The user will be authenticated if the method returns ‘true’.
 This method also checks whether the authentication or logout request can be handled by the authenticator.
-* For example, you can check if the username and password is ‘not null’ in the canHandle method. if that succeeds, the authentication flow will continue (to have the user authenticated).
+* For example, you can check if the username and password is ‘not null’ in the canHandle method.
+If that succeeds, the authentication flow will continue (to have the user authenticated).

 **processAuthenticationResponse():** Implementation of custom authentication logic happens inside this method.
 * In our example, we use the following API where the user claim used as the username is passed along with the value and authenticate the user.
 Since we are using the telephone number as the login identifier, the prefferedUsernameClaim is http://wso2.org/claims/telephone.